Shaun Tan: Early life and education

+Career

 Work process

 Initially, Tan worked in black and white because the final reproductions would be printed that way.
 Some black and white mediums he used include pens, inks, acrylics, charcoal, scraperboard, photocopies, and linocuts.
-Tan's current colour works still begin in black and white.
+Tan's current colour works include multiple different colours.
 He uses a graphite pencil to make sketches on ordinary copy paper.
 The sketches are then reproduced numerous times with different versions varying with parts added or removed.
 Sometimes scissors are used for this purpose.
 The cut and paste collage idea in these early stages is often extend to the finished production with many of his illustrations using such materials as "glass, metal, cuttings from other books and dead insects".

 Tan describes himself as a slow worker who revises his work many times along the way.
 He is interested in loss and alienation, and believes that children in particular react well to issues of natural justice.
 He feels he is "like a translator" of ideas, and is happy and flattered to see his work adapted and interpreted in film and music (such as by the Australian Chamber Orchestra).

-Influences

 Tan draws from a large source of inspiration and cites many influences on his work.
-His comment on the subject is: "I'm pretty omnivorous when it comes to influences, and I like to admit this openly."
-Some influences are very direct.
-The Lost Thing is a strong example where Tan makes visual references to famous artworks.
-Many of his influences are a lot more subtle visually, some of the influences are ideological.

-Patronage

-The Shaun Tan Award for Young Artists is sponsored by the City of Subiaco and open to all Perth school children between 5 and 17 years.
-The award is aimed at encouraging creativity in two-dimensional works.
-It is held annually with award winners announced in May and finalists' works exhibited at the Subiaco Library throughout June.